Threat Intelligence logo

 So, what is SIEM and how it works?

-How can we protect our networks and devices from bad actors?
+How can we safeguard our networks and devices from persistent threats?

-What kind of threats do they pose for our enterprise, employees and customers?
+What risks do attackers pose to our business, employees, and customers?

 In general, SIEM: